Jacob Cytryn is a lifetime Ramahnik and has been a camper and participant in Ramah Seminar Plus.

 Food Services Manager/Head Chef

 From Louisville, Kentucky, Joe has been part of the Ramah staff for many years.
 He received a BA in English at the University of Louisville and studied Culinary Arts at Sullivan University.
-Joe and his wife Christina have two children.
+Joe and his wife Christina have three children.

 Ann Lesley joined the year-round staff in December 2010 after spending many years as a camper (Nivonim 1996) and staff member.
 She spent several summers working with the Tikvah and Atzmayim programs, as well as several summers as the website photographer and blogger.

 Originally from St. Louis, Missouri, she has an MFA in Creative Writing from the University of Missouri-St. Louis and BA in Music and English from Lake Forest College.
 Ann Lesley lives in Buffalo Grove, Illinois with her husband Scott (also Nivonim 1996) and their four children, Liana (Shoafim), Gillian (Solelim), Asher (Kochavim) and Amira.

 Parent Liaison/Alumni Coordinator/Family Camp Director

 Robin Rosenbaum Rubenstein brings tremendous energy and warmth to her position as she keeps 60 years worth of Ramahniks connected to camp through email, special events, and visits to camp.
 She is excited to be working for Ramah since she was a camper for 6 years (Nivonim ’90), attended Israel Seminar (’91) as well as a staff member working as a junior counselor and counselor.
 After being away for several years, Robin returned to camp in 2000 and has worked in various positions as her husband served as a visiting rabbinic educator.